dougmalcolm/dougmalcolm.github.io/README.md

 [table of data label bolded, followed by description of data points]

-This web scraper...
+This simple web scraper...
-- Utilizes BeatifulSoup, Requests, and lxml libraries to be able to access and parse the html from the IFPA website
+1. Uses BeatifulSoup, Requests, and lxml libraries to access and parse the IFPA website's html
-- Finds the data we want in the html
+2. Finds the data we want in the html
-- Records the data in a cvs file
+3. Records the data in a cvs file
--

 ```Python
 from bs4 import BeautifulSoup
 import requests